 When providing user permissions to a given unit in the organizational hierarchy it is important to know that these settings will be used by any child unit as well.
 This concept is known as inheritance.
 In the diagram below you can see how this works in practice.
 If I give user A permission at the unit of Demo University those settings are then inherited by every child of Demo University, as shown by the green arrows.
 If a unit does not have any child units, like Academic Affairs in the example below, then the settings for user B only apply to academic affairs, as Academic Affairs and Student Affairs are on the same level.
 Another example of this is shown with user C, where we assign them permissions to Student Affairs and then user C receives permissions to both Residence Life and Orientation.

 It is important to understand that default permissions are not retroactive.
-Default permission changes will only be applied when new users are added.
-When a default permission is changed it will only impact users added after the change and not those currently in the site.
-In order to adjust pre-existing user permissions, a site administrator or another user with the ability to manage users would need to adjust each user's permissions they wish to see the permission level change.
+Default permission changes will only be applied to newly added users.
+In order to adjust pre-existing user permissions, a site administrator or another user with the ability to manage users would need to adjust pre-existing users permissions on an individual basis.